On the isomorphism class of $q$-Gaussian C$^\ast$-algebras for infinite variables

 In \cite{BS} Bo\.{z}ejko and Speicher introduced a non-commutative version of Brownian motion using a construction that is now commonly known as the $q$-Gaussian algebra where $-1 \leq q \leq 1$.
 These algebras range between the extreme Bosonic case $q = 1$ of fields of classical Gaussian random variables and the Fermionic case $q = -1$ of Clifford algebras.
 For $q = 0$ one obtains Voiculescu's free Gaussian functor. $q$-Gaussians can be studied on the level of $\ast$-algebras $\cA_q(\RH)$, C$^\ast$-algebras $A_q(\RH)$ and von Neumann algebras $M_q(\RH)$ starting from a real Hilbert space $\RH$ where $\dim(\RH)$ usually refers to the number of variables.

 The dependence of $q$-Gaussian algebras on the parameter $q$ has been an intriguing problem ever since their introduction.
-Whereas the $\ast$-algebras $\cA_q(\RH)$ are easily seen to be isomorphic for all $-1 < q < 1$ (see \cite[Theorem 4.1, proof]{CIW}), the problem becomes notoriously difficult on the level of C$^\ast$-algebras and von Neumann algebras.
+The $\ast$-algebras $\cA_q(\RH)$ are easily seen to be isomorphic for all $-1 < q < 1$ (see \cite[Theorem 4.1, proof]{CIW}).
+However, the isomorphisms do not extend to the C$^\ast$-algebras $A_q(\RH)$; one way to see this is that this isomorphism maps generators $W_q(\xi)$ to generators $W_{q'}(\xi)$ with $\xi \in \RH$ (see Preliminaries for notation) which is easily seen to be non-isometric.
+In fact, the isomorphism problem becomes notoriously difficult on the level of the C$^\ast$-algebras and von Neumann algebras.

 A breakthrough result was obtained by Guionnet-Shlyakhtenko in \cite{GS} where free transport techniques were developed to show that in case $\dim(\RH) < \infty$ one has that $A_q(\RH) \simeq A_0(\RH)$ and $M_q(\RH) \simeq M_0(\RH)$ for a range of $q$ close to 0.
 The range becomes smaller as $\dim(\RH)$ increases.
 The proof is also based on the existence and power series estimates of conjugate variables by Dabrowski \cite{Dabrowski}.